 In March 2016, the FASB issued an amendment that provides guidance on extinguishing financial liabilities for certain prepaid stored-value products.
-The Company does not expect the amendment, which is effective commencing with our 2018 fiscal year, to have a material impact on the restricted assets and liabilities related to the Company's national advertising fund.
+The Company does not expect the amendment, which is effective commencing with our 2018 fiscal year, to have a material impact on our consolidated financial statements.

 In February 2016, the FASB issued new guidance on leases, which outlines principles for the recognition, measurement, presentation and disclosure of leases applicable to both lessors and lessees.
 The new guidance requires lessees to recognize on the balance sheet the assets and liabilities for the rights and obligations created by finance and operating leases with lease terms of more than 12 months.
 The amendment requires the recognition and measurement of leases at the beginning of the earliest period presented using a modified retrospective approach.
 We are currently evaluating the impact of the adoption of this guidance on our consolidated financial statements and plan to reflect adoption when effective in the first quarter of our 2019 fiscal year.
-As shown in Note 20, there are \$1,258,065 in future minimum rental payments for operating leases that are not currently on our balance sheet; therefore, we expect this will have a material impact on our balance sheet and related disclosures.
+As shown in Note 20, there are \$1,587,271 in future minimum rental payments for operating leases that are not currently on our balance sheet; therefore, we expect this will have a material impact on our balance sheet and related disclosures.

 In January 2016, the FASB issued an amendment that revises the accounting related to the classification and measurement of investments in equity securities and the presentation of certain fair value changes for financial liabilities measured at fair value.
 The amendment is effective commencing with our 2018 fiscal year and requires enhanced disclosures.
-We are currently evaluating the impact of the adoption of this standard on our consolidated financial statements.
+The Company does not expect the amendment to have a material impact on our consolidated financial statements.